 If the idea of meditation doesn’t work for you for whatever reason, that’s OK.
 Meditation is not the only way to practice mindfulness.
 You can practice it by walking, playing a simple game or even eating.
 Coloring is likewise a popular option.
 There are also many different mindful meditation programs and apps you can choose from, so try a few and see what makes you feel most comfortable.

 Nobody suggests that it is advisable to be in a state of mindfulness at all times.
 Evaluation and reflection on past experiences — including the experience of mindfulness itself — is important.
-But in order to give the activity a chance, it is likewise important to suspend judgement and keep an open mind, at least for the time being.
-Your evaluation of mindfulness is best placed after a few months of practice.
+But in order to give the activity a chance, it is likewise important to suspend judgment and keep an open mind, at least for the time being.
+Your evaluation of mindfulness is best done after a few months of practice.

-By practicing, then waiting, we can eliminate the cyclic trap of sceptical overthinking.
+By practicing, then waiting, we can eliminate the cyclic trap of skeptical overthinking.
 The evidence base is good, so you try it.
 Your experience isn't great, so you stop and question the study's validity.
 Stop the wheel!
 Trust the peer review process until you've given yourself a good chance.

 Here are some ways you can tell if it is working for you a few months down the road:

 The profound benefits of mindfulness can be accessible to even the most skeptical as long as you are willing to suspend judgment for short periods of time to actually undertake the practice.
 Eventually, your need for evidence may be satiated by your own long-term experiences.